k8ssandra/k8ssandra-operator/README.md

 ### Install a different operator image
 The GitHub Actions for the project are configured to build and push a new operator image to Docker Hub whenever commits are pushed to `main`.

-See [here](https://hub.docker.com/repository/docker/k8ssandra/k8ssandra-operator/tags?page=1&ordering=last_updated) on Docker Hub for a list of availabe tags.
+See [here](https://hub.docker.com/repository/docker/k8ssandra/k8ssandra-operator/tags?page=1&ordering=last_updated) on Docker Hub for a list of availabe images.

 Next create a kustomization directory that builds from the `main` branch: